 Q – Can you order Uber in Playa del Carmen?

 Ans.
-At the time of writing this post, Uber were not operating in Playa del Carmen.
+At the time of writing this post, Uber was not operating in Playa del Carmen.
 (2019)

 Q – How much is the bus ticket from Playa del Carmen to Tulum?